 What does the survey involve?

-You will need to carry out an initial visit to record some simple information about the site and any existing nests.
-After this initial visit, you need to be able to observe the nests for just a few minutes at least once a week to record any activity seen.
+Survey participants were asked to carry out an initial visit to record some simple information about the site and any existing nests.
+After this initial visit, they have been observing the nests for just a few minutes approximately once a week to record any activity seen.

-If you are able to watch the nest more frequently, this will provide us with even more powerful information as we will be able to make more accurate estimates of the timing of breeding and the length of time before young birds fledge.
+A small number of participants have been watching their nests more frequently, which will provide us with even more powerful information as we will be able to make more accurate estimates of the timing of breeding and the length of time before young birds fledge.
 Detailed survey instructions are available from the Forms and Resources page.

 How to register for the survey